dcodejava/browser-sniff/readme.txt

 Your device is too new or I did not get the user agent string to parse in the code.
 Send me the user agent string and the name of the unrecognized device, and I'll fix it.

 = I didn't like the icon for "name-your-browser-or-so-here".
-Can I send you a better one? =
+Can I change/send you a better one? =

-Yes, you can, and I appreciate that.
+Yes, you can.
+There`s a directory named "icons", with all of them.
+Just change the ones you want.
 Some icons may not be the best, but I don't spend that much time looking for them.
 If you've got a better one, send me, and if I like I'll put it in the next release.

 = Are you the original author of the plugin?
 Priyadi just have the same plugin you do! =